51Degrees/specifications/pipeline-specification/features/exception-handling.md

 ### Cloud Request Exception

 Can be thrown by the [CloudRequestEngine](../pipeline-elements/cloud-request-engine.md) following requests to a cloud service.
-Must be populated with details relevant to the failure (For example, when a 429 error occurs, include the value of the 'Retry-After' header in the exception message so that the user can act on it)
+MUST be populated with details relevant to the failure (For example, when a 429 error occurs, include the value of the 'Retry-After' header in the exception message so that the user can act on it)